Enter the Dragon

 The total runtime of Enter the Dragon is 102 minutes (1h 42m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.4/10, and global collection metrics, Enter the Dragon stands as a successful venture for the creators.
-It remains an essential piece of the 1973 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.4/10, and global performance metrics, Enter the Dragon is classified as a HIT.
+It remains an essential part of the 1973 cinematic calendar.

 Frequently Asked Questions